whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 ./download_whois_data.py --verbose --feed whois_database --db-version v20 --dataformat simple_csv --all-tlds --output-dir /tmp

-Download full  csv files for  the tld aero from 20170810  to 20170812 into "download_testdir".
+Download full  csv files for  the tld aero from 20210310  to 20210312 into "download_testdir".
 Use ssl authentication:

-./download_whois_data.py --feed domain_names_whois --startdate 20170810 --enddate 20170812 --dataformats full_csv --tlds aero --sslauth --verbose --output-dir download_testdir
+./download_whois_data.py --feed domain_names_whois --startdate 20210310 --enddate 20210312 --dataformats full_csv --tlds aero --sslauth --verbose --output-dir download_testdir

+Download full csv files for the tld aero from 20210301 to 20210305, with a new-generation account having the "custom2" subscription plan:

+./download_whois_data.py --feed domain_names_whois --startdate 20210301 --enddate 20210305 --dataformats full_csv --tlds aero --plan custom2 --password MY_API_KEY --verbose --output-dir download_testdir

-Download  full csv  data for  all tlds  for 2017-08-11  into "download testdir":
+Download  full csv  data for  all tlds  for 2017-08-11  into "download_testdir":

 ./download_whois_data.py --feed domain_names_whois --startdate 20170811 --dataformats full_csv_all_tlds  --verbose --output-dir download_testdir

-4. Setting up stored authentication credentials
+6. Setting up stored authentication credentials
 -----------------------------------------------

 Setting up a password config file
 ---------------------------------

 The user is prompted for login credentials by default (unless ssl-based auth is set up).

-It can be avoided by creating a file named .whoisxmlapi_login.ini in your home directory.
+In the case of legacy/quarterly access,  it can be avoided by creating a  file  named  .whoisxmlapi_login.ini  in your  home  directory.
 (On Windows    systems,    the    right    file    will    be    typically "C:\Users\YourUsername\.whoisxmlapi_login.ini" .)

 It is  recommended to set its  permissions so that the  only logged-in